isomerpages/moe-damaisec/pages/e Open House.md

 </p>
 <p>The ALP at Damai Secondary takes students on a journey of self-discovery,
 inspiring curiosity and an innovative spirit.
-Through hands-on learning in Environmental Sciences, students develop 21st-century competencies and gain awareness of key environmental challenges.
+Through hands-on learning in Environmental Sciences, students develop 21st century competencies and gain awareness of key environmental challenges.
 Learn more about how our ALP empowers students for a sustainable future <a href="https://www.damaisec.moe.edu.sg/our-curriculum/applied-learning-programme-environmental-sciences-and-sustainability" rel="noopener" target="_blank">here</a>!</p>
 <p><strong>National Digital Literacy Programme</strong>